GildedDragonborn/DungeonCrawlerGame/README.md

 > - (optional) Consumable items
 >   - Start by making a list of potential items and effects
 >   - Implement easiest ones, then wait until first playtests to add more
+> - Design level variations
+>   - room variations a-e for all
 > - Storyboarding
 >   - *Likely to be last step*
 >   - NPCs and their histories